marionwalton/media-and-society/references.md

 <a name="rettberg_2014"></a>
 Rettberg, J. 2014.
 Seeing Ourselves Through Technology: How We Use Selfies, Blogs and Wearable Devices to See and Shape Ourselves.
 Palgrave Macmillan.

+<a name="schippers_2007"></a>
+Schippers, Mimi.
+2007.
+“Recovering the Feminine Other: Masculinity, Femininity, and Gender Hegemony.”
+Theory and Society 36(1): 85-102.

 <a name="shehata_and_strömbäck_2021"></a>
 Shehata, A., & Strömbäck, J. (2021).
 Learning Political News From Social Media: Network Media Logic and Current Affairs News Learning in a High-Choice Media Environment.
 Communication Research, 48(1), 125-147. https://doi.org/10.1177/0093650217749354